Twise007/lms/README.md

-# its a LMS project and you can veiw the project here https://teecamp.netlify.app/ though on going
+# its a LMS project and you can veiw the project here https://teecamp.netlify.app/ though under cinstruction